pkuphil/zhiweiyang/index.md

           forth. <a href="https://philpapers.org/archive/YANIRP.pdf">Is Rich Phenomenology Fragmented?</a> <em>Synthese</em>.
         </p>
         <p style="font-size: 0.9em; color: #666; margin-top: -10px; margin-left: 20px;">
           <strong>Abstract:</strong> Some philosophers argue that the content of iconic memory is conscious, called the Rich View.
-However, critics claim that only fragments of the content of iconic memory are conscious, called the Fragment View.
-Both sides cite different psychological experimental data to support their positions...
+However, critics claim that only fragments of the content of iconic memory are conscious, called the Fragment View...
         </p>
       </section>